Masterminds/sprig/README.md

   Use it like this: `{{$v := "foo/bar/baz" | split "/"}}{{$v._0}}` (Prints `foo`)
 - splitList: strings.Split, but as `split SEP STRING`.
 The results are returned as an array.
+- toStrings: convert a list to a list of strings. 'list 1 2 3 | toStrings' produces '["1" "2" "3"]'
+- sortAlpha: sort a list lexicographically.

 ### Integer Slice Functions: